FLORIDA UNCLAIMED FUNDS

 Finding Unclaimed Funds At the County Level

-If you've checked with the Bureau of Unclaimed Funds and nothing turn up, then most likely funds are being held by a specific Florida county as the result of an overbid on property auctioned off for delinquent taxes (also referred to as 'tax deed overbids.')
+If you've checked with the Bureau of Unclaimed Funds and nothing turned up, then most likely funds are being held by a specific Florida county as the result of an overbid on property auctioned off for delinquent taxes (also referred to as 'tax deed overbids.')

 IMPORTANT: As of July 2011, tax deed sale overbid proceeds are held by the County for a period of one (1) year.
-If these funds are not claimed within that time, they are foreited to Florida's Bureau of Unclaimed Funds.
+If these funds are not claimed within that time, they are forwarded to Florida's Bureau of Unclaimed Funds.

 There are two ways to determine if money is being held by a county on your behalf or that of someone related to you.